jkilpatr/openstack-node-tagger/README.md

 	  CephStorageSchedulerHints:
 	    'capabilities:node': 'cephstorage-%index%'

-If you need processing of more complex rules I suggest using [profile matching](https://docs.openstack.org/developer/tripleo-docs/advanced_deployment/profile_matching.html) but since profile matching uses tagging and not pinning for you may experience scheduling problems on large deployments.
+If you need processing of more complex rules I suggest using [profile matching](https://docs.openstack.org/developer/tripleo-docs/advanced_deployment/profile_matching.html) but since profile matching uses tagging and not pinning you may experience scheduling problems on large deployments.